Human Nutrition and Food

 Bachelor of Science (B.S.)

-Student in greenhouse
+A student in a greenhouse

 Pursue a fulfilling career with UW’s human nutrition and food degree